All Episodes

 I don't think they understand the level of commitment.

-And you know, once once this stuff uh starts starts happening, and more and more freedom and liberty is going to be breaking out all over the country at state and county, even city levels.
+And, you know, once this stuff starts happening, and more and more freedom and liberty is going to be breaking out all over the country at state and county, even city levels.

 We had all that great unemployment news.